The recommended file extension is .langur.

 Token whitespace allowed is the horizontal tab (9), space (16x20), and line feed (16x0A).

-Note that I'm deprecating the use of Windows line endings (CR/LF combination) in favor of Linux line endings (LF only), which most operating systems use, anyway.
+Note that using Windows line returns (CR/LF combination) in langur source code was deprecated in 0.6.8 and removed as of 0.7.0, in favor of Linux line endings (LF only), which most operating systems use, anyway.
 Any decent plain text editor will allow you to specify the type of line endings to use.
 On Windows, I found Notepad++ useful, and there are plenty of others, I'm sure.
 Notepad, which comes with Windows, is not useful in this regard, and will not break at a line feed.

 Identifiers are ASCII only.
 Allowing just anything for identifiers has too much potential for confusion.